 The distinction has significance.
 For one, it helps explain the Census’s handling of the “Hispanic” identity, which the government has treated as an ethnicity, not a race.
 Someone could be Latinx but be pretty much any race, from the very light-skinned stars of telenovelas to the many stars who we might have initially read as simply Black.

-Franchesca Ramsey and Kat Lazo discusses the complexities of the U.S. Census below (as does this episode of NPR’s Code Switch podcast):
+Franchesca Ramsey and Kat Lazo discuss the complexities of the U.S. Census below (as does this episode of NPR’s Code Switch podcast):

 The understanding of ethnicity is particularly helpful when working with White Americans, many of whom confuse ancestry with ethnicity.
 For example, I know I have ancestry in Hungary but I know absolutely nothing about the country – I couldn’t even fill a thimble with what I know.
 To call myself culturally Hungarian – or even Hungarian American – would be flat out untrue.
 And too often white people use this misunderstanding of ethnicity to avoid labeling their race: white.